neondatabase/website/content/docs/guides/vercel-manual.md

 ---
 title: Connect Vercel and Neon manually
-subtitle: Learn how to manually connect a Vercel project to a Neon database
+subtitle: Learn how to connect a Vercel project to a Neon database manually
 enableTableOfContents: true
 ---

 This guide describes how to manually connect a Vercel project to a Neon database.

 <Admonition type="note">
-Alternatively, you can connect using the [Neon Vercel Integration](https://vercel.com/integrations/neon), which automatically creates a branch for each preview deployment.
-For more information, see [Connect with the Neon Vercel Integration](/docs/guides/vercel).
+For other Vercel integration options, refer to the [Neon and Vercel integration overview](../guides/vercel-overview).
 </Admonition>

 ## Prerequisites